 Information for hapū māmā, unborn pēpi and newborn pēpi.
-Being hapū, even if not the first time, will be challenging during Alert Level 1.
-We still don’t fully understand the risks of the COVID-19 Delta variant for hapū māmā, unborn pēpi and newborn pēpi.
+Being hapū, even if not the first time, will be challenging in the COVID environment.
+We still don’t fully understand the risks of the COVID-19 Delta or Omicron variants for hapū māmā, unborn pēpi and newborn pēpi.

 Most hapū māmā who catch COVID-19 will have mild symptoms.
 However, it's important that we do everything to keep hapū māmā safe during this time.